 “We’re in a fight for our lives,” Lou Mandarini Jr., the secretary-treasurer of the Massachusetts AFL-CIO, told a packed ballroom.
 “It’s a fight for survival.”

 Warren, said Mandarini, “is one of us.”
 Then, referring to Brown, the pickup-truck-driving politician who cultivates an Average Joe persona, Mandarini added, “The ‘Regular Guy’ is killing us.
 If we give him six more years, shame on us.”

-The big picture looks even more dire for unions, after labor failed to oust Wisconsin Governor Scott Walker from office.
+The big-picture battle for survival that Mandarini addressed so passionately looks even more dire now, after labor failed to oust Wisconsin Governor Scott Walker from office.
 Walker cut collective bargaining rights for most public workers and lived to fight another day.
 With his triumph, the political ground shifts.
 But how much?

 Don’t count labor’s political influence out just yet.
 In the Massachusetts Senate race, at least, both sides want the votes of union members.
 But the Democratic and Republican camps are both recalibrating how to secure them.

 Democrats are still seeking union support overtly.
 But post-Wisconsin, they don’t want to alienate voters who view unions as greedy protectors of perks and benefits that are bankrolled by taxpayers.
 Republicans are happy to tap into anti-union sentiment.
 But post-Wisconsin, they don’t want to alienate modern-day “Reagan Democrats” who make up the union rank and file membership.